How Much Does It Cost to Start a Storage Unit Facility in Wyoming?

 How Wyoming Compares to Neighboring States

-Wyoming is close to the national average for Storage Unit Facility startup costs, with a cost-of-living index of 100.
-Compared to neighboring Montana ($636,000 median startup cost), Wyoming offers lower costs for a Storage Unit Facility.
+Wyoming is one of the more affordable states for launching a Storage Unit Facility, with a cost-of-living index of 94.6 (national average is 100).
+Compared to neighboring Montana ($582,000 median startup cost), Wyoming offers lower costs for a Storage Unit Facility.

 Common Mistakes to Avoid